mattpap/mathematica-parser/README.md

 License
 -------

-Copyright &copy; 2012-2013 by Mateusz Paprocki and contributors.
+Copyright &copy; 2012-2014 by Mateusz Paprocki and contributors.

-Published under The BSD License, see LICENSE.
+Published under The MIT License, see LICENSE.